Crime gang snared by hidden DNA on gun

 A pioneering forensic technique, developed in Scotland, helped bring one of Britain's most sophisticated crime gangs to justice.

-Nine men will sentenced next month for importing drugs and trafficking firearms on an industrial scale.
+Nine men will be sentenced next month for importing drugs and trafficking firearms on an industrial scale.

 The group had an annual turnover of more than £100m and had links across Britain and Europe.